jmbarne3/jimbarnesdev/_posts/2023-06-14-managing-automating-composer-part-1.md

           git push
 ```

 This workflow is very similar to the [Add Package workflow](#new-package-workflow) but much more simple.
-Since, we're rebuilding the entire repository, there is no need for any input.
+Since we're rebuilding the entire repository, there is no need for any input.
 It is also triggered on `workflow_dispatch`, meaning it can only be triggered via the GUI or the GitHub API.

-We're using the [`dev-this/satis-build@v1`](https://github.com/dev-this/satis-build/) package in this workflow, which is the action I based both the `satis-add-package` and `satis-partial-build` actions off of.
+We're using the [`dev-this/satis-build@v1`](https://github.com/dev-this/satis-build/) package in this workflow, which is the action I based both the `satis-add-package` and `satis-partial-build` actions on.
 Outside of that difference, note that the `run` step doesn't specifically add the `satis.json` file like the previous workflow, because this file shouldn't be changing in this workflow, only the HTML and JSON files within the `docs/` directory.

 ### Single Package Rebuild Workflow

-The single package workflow is also fairly simple, but is going to be a powerful tool moving forward.
-To get started, create a new workflow file at `.github/workflows/partial-build.yaml` and paste in the following:
+The single package workflow is also fairly simple but is going to be a powerful tool moving forward.
+To get started, create a new workflow file at `.github/workflows/partial-build.yml` and paste in the following:

 ```yaml
 name: Partial Composer Rebuild